Testing for Convergence or Divergence of a Series

 - $\sum a_n = \infty \ \Rightarrow \ \sum b_n = \infty$

-In particular, for series of positive terms that have forms similar to the geometric series $\sum ar^{n-1}$ or p-series $\sum \cfrac{1}{n^p}$ that we looked at earlier, such as $\sum \cfrac{1}{n^2 + n}$, $\sum \cfrac{\log n}{n^3}$, $\sum \cfrac{1}{2^n + 3^n}$, $\sum \cfrac{1}{\sqrt{n}}$, $\sum \sin{\cfrac{1}{n}}$, it’s a good idea to actively try the Comparison Test.
+In particular, for series of positive terms that have forms similar to the geometric series $\sum ar^{n-1}$ or the $p$-series $\sum \cfrac{1}{n^p}$ that we’ve examined earlier, such as $\sum \cfrac{1}{n^2 + n}$, $\sum \cfrac{\log n}{n^3}$, $\sum \cfrac{1}{2^n + 3^n}$, $\sum \cfrac{1}{\sqrt{n}}$, $\sum \sin{\cfrac{1}{n}}$, it’s a good idea to actively try the Comparison Test.

 Limit Comparison Test

-For series of positive terms $\sum a_n$ and $\sum b_n$, suppose that the dominant terms in the numerator and denominator of the ratio of the general terms $a_n/b_n$ cancel out, resulting in $\lim_{n\to\infty} \cfrac{a_n}{b_n}=c \text{ (}c\text{ is a finite positive number)}$.
-If we know whether the series $\sum b_n$ converges or diverges, we can use the following Limit Comparison Test.
+For series of positive terms $\sum a_n$ and $\sum b_n$, if the dominant terms in the numerator and denominator of the ratio $a_n/b_n$ cancel out, resulting in $\lim_{n\to\infty} \cfrac{a_n}{b_n}=c \text{ (}c\text{ is a finite positive number)}$, and if we know whether the series $\sum b_n$ converges or diverges, then we can use the following Limit Comparison Test.

 Limit Comparison Test